I used to think my Chinese American parents were perfect growing up.

 They had come to the United States as immigrants with only a couple hundred dollars and worked their way up to a middle-class income.
 Plus, Asian students as a whole had great reputation for being doing well in school and getting into prestigious universities.
 In my eyes, they were successful.
 So how could they be wrong with any of their advice?

-But after contrasting how Asian immigrants parented with the hundreds of the world’s most successful people, I realized that they are doing fundamental things wrong.
+After contrasting how Asian immigrants parented with the hundreds of the world’s most successful people, I realized that they are doing fundamental things wrong.

 Disclaimer: These are generalizations, which I must do — so of course, there are exceptions to the rule.
 Stereotypes exist because most of the people profiled fulfill them.
 I’ve had a first row seat to observing this first hand with many of my Asian peers.